mbfoss/ezpick.nvim/DEVELOPMENT.md

 - The two prompt sections never share a line: the flags are a mode of their own (`<C-f>`), and the parser is handed the flags alone, with the query one line over.
-So a name needs no marking prefix, and a word naming no flag is simply a mistake.
+So a name needs no marking prefix, and a word naming no flag is a mistake.
 - Everything outside the prompt keeps the two apart too: `Picker.initial_flags` beside `initial_query`, `on_close(query, flag_text, index)`, `:Ezpick -f` beside `:Ezpick -q`, and the query history, which `_encode_history` writes as